IvS-KULeuven/cgse/docs/roadmap.md

 - [ ] Metrics for all devices will be handled using InfluxDB
 - [ ] Use of Grafana to visualize the metrics

+## Core Services

+- [ ] Process Manager needs to be added with optimised design and performance
+- [ ] Synoptic Manager

 ## Devices

 - [x] The Symétrie Hexapods: PUNA, ZONDA, JORAN